willmil11/cleanai-c/README.md

 I've worked on the <a href="https://github.com/willmil11/cleanai">original cleanai repo</a> for 5 months.
 And I've been working on this repo you're on right now for about 10.3 months.
 (Note that this information is true today, jun.
 16 2026 but will change in the future, that is how time works)

 ## How to install?
-Make sure you have the fish shell installed (other deps will be resolved by the script) then just run
+Make sure you have the fish shell and curl installed (other deps will be resolved by the script) then just run
 ```bash
 cd $(mktemp -d) #To not pollute your filesystem
 curl https://raw.githubusercontent.com/willmil11/cleanai-c/refs/heads/main/install.fish -o install.fish #To download the script